hjibarram/AGN_decompose/README.md

   [https://academic.oup.com/mnras/article/536/1/752/7907265](https://academic.oup.com/mnras/article/536/1/752/7907265)

 ---
-# Documentation: `priors_prop.yaml`
+### Documentation: `priors_prop.yaml`

-This YAML file defines the prior configuration for the model parameters used in a photometric decomposition, the package has a predefined model named `moffat`.
+This YAML file defines the prior configuration for the model parameters used in a photometric decomposition, the package has a predefined model named `moffat`, and its prior configuration can be found [here](https://github.com/hjibarram/AGN_decompose/blob/main/AGNdecomp/configfiles/priors_prop.yml).
 Each parameter includes a LaTeX-compatible plot label, an initial guess, and lower/upper bounds for the fitting process.

 ---

-## 🔧 Model: `moffat`
+#### 🔧 Model: `moffat`

 The `moffat` model is commonly used to describe point spread functions (PSFs) in astronomical imaging.
 The parameters listed below are likely used for 2D image fitting or profile modeling.